clojure/core.cache/README.md

 * A `defcache` macro for hooking your `CacheProtocol` implementations into the Clojure associative data capabilities.

-* Implementations of some basic caching strategies
+* Implementations of some basic in-memory caching strategies
   - First-in-first-out (FIFOCache)
   - Least-recently-used (LRUCache)
   - Least-used (LUCache -- sometimes called Least Frequently Used)